JHSchlegel/ML4Healthcare/project2/README.md

 For both part 1 and part 2, the model weights are stored in the `weights` directory of the respective folders.

 ### Code Execution
-When executing the Jupyter Notebooks, make sure to set the current working directory correctly, so that the utils files can be imported.
+When executing the scripts and the Jupyter Notebooks, make sure to set the current working directory correctly, so that the utils files can be imported.

 ## Source Code Structure